Male and female ultramarathon competitors crossing finish line

 Haemoglobin is the protein molecule in red blood cells that carries oxygen from the lungs to the body's tissues.
 The haematocrit blood test determines the percentage of red cells in your blood, and shows your blood's oxygen carrying capacity.

-The purpose of a heat acclimation session is to help your body perform in the heat.
 We will help your body adapt to the effects of high temperatures on your sports performance.
+During the session we will monitor your body temperature, heart rate, fluid loss and sweat rate.

 During the session, we will monitor your: